hovabg/geo-rest-tutorial/README.md

 ]
 ```

-###  Optional, V: Admin
+###  Optional, VI: Admin

-If you want to have geospatial control over the data uploaded through your API, GeoDjango provides a convenient way to achieve this.
-Simply add the following configuration to your app's admin.py file.
+To have a visual and geographic control over the data uploaded and managed through our API, GeoDjango provides us with a simple way to integrate a map into the admin panel.
+This will allow us to visualize the geographic location of each record.

+To enable this functionality, we just need to make a small modification in our app's admin.py file:

 ```
 from django.contrib import admin